Rating: ![]()

 The Guyver is an obvious similar series (Baoh even looks a bit like the Guyver).
 It also has quite a bit in common with Battle Royal High School, as well as Genocyber (though Baoh is much less morbid).

-Nothing objectionable but very graphic violence, but that's enough to put it in the 16-up category.
+Nothing objectionable other than very graphic violence, but that's enough to put it in the 16-up category.

 Violence: 4 - Gratuitous violence.